Data requests

 The process

-- Once submitted, your request will be reviewed.
-The review process will depend upon the type of data requested
+Data Request Form - Once submitted, your request will be reviewed.
+The review process will depend upon the type of data requested.

-How does the Clinical Advisory Group (CAG) assess a data request?
+How does the Clinical Advisory Group assess a data request?

-- The extent to which it will improve treatment and outcomes
+- The extent to which your research will improve breast cancer treatment and outcomes

-- Whether it duplicates or overlaps with previous or current research
+- Whether your research duplicates or overlaps with previous or current research

 - Whether the findings will be published/how the data will be used